 This borough-based system would strengthen connections to families, attorneys, courts, medical and mental health care, and faith and community-based organizations.
 Being closer to home and transit would enhance the network of support systems for people who are detained, and help prevent future returns to jail.

-The new facilities would be designed to foster safety and wellbeing for both those incarcerated and for staff, providing space for quality education, health, and therapeutic programming.
-Modern facilities would also serve as a catalyst for positive change in the community and the criminal justice system.
+The new sites would be designed to foster safety and wellbeing for both those incarcerated and for staff, providing space for quality education, health, and therapeutic programming.
+Modern sites would also serve as a catalyst for positive change in the community and the criminal justice system.

 We ask you to join us in reimagining these jails as civic assets that would provide a better life for those who are detained and work in them, support smoother transitions back home, and serve as resources for the community.

 To view a brochure of NYC Borough-Based Jail System

 Download: Borough Sites: Brooklyn | The Bronx | Queens

 Design Principles & Guidelines

 This draft “Design Principles & Guidelines” document provides critical information for interested architects and architectural firms, the broader construction community, as well as the general public, on the City’s plans for a new Manhattan site as part of the process of closing jails on Rikers Island.

 These principles and guidelines articulate the goals of constructing new, modern sites that are both positive civic institutions in the communities they will call home, as well as transformative supportive environments for all that enter them.

 This draft document will continue to be updated with feedback the City receives from our partners in the Justice Implementation Task Force, neighborhood and community stakeholders, formerly incarcerated individuals, and a peer review made up of industry and justice system experts.
 This input will be incorporated into the Design Principles in advance of their inclusion in any final procurement documents.